jackyr/simple-chat-hub-extension/README.md

 - Integrates platform official websites, no need to provide API Key.
 - Customizable number and order of platform windows displayed on the screen.
 - Can independently operate chat sessions in each platform window.
+- Screenshot sharing, supports long screenshots.
 - Supports light/dark theme switching.
-- Supports international language switching.
+Supports international language switching.
 - The extension does not require registration and is free to use.

 ### Install